pruggitorg/detect-windows-version/README.md

 | Windows XP  | -  |   |
 | Windows 2000  | -  |   |

+# Target framework
+NET Framework 4 (as one of the checks calls Environment.Is64BitOperatingSystem).
+Yet, you can inject your own environment provider, which runs on lower versions.

 # Technical information
 Please refer to https://www.prugg.at/2019/09/09/properly-detect-windows-version-in-c-net-even-windows-10/